mishushakov/llm-scraper/README.md

 > [!IMPORTANT]
 > LLM Scraper was updated to version 1.6.
-> The new version comes with Vercel AI SDK 4 support, JSON Schema, better type-safety and code generation, and updated examples.
+> The new version comes with Vercel AI SDK 4 support, JSON Schema, better type-safety, improved code generation and updated examples.

 > [!TIP]
 > Under the hood, it uses function calling to convert pages to structured data.
 You can find more about this approach [here](https://til.simonwillison.net/gpt3/openai-python-functions-data-extraction).